 Biodiversity crisis in the geological past: The Great Dying

 The Permian-Triassic mass extinction was the largest biodiversity crisis ever, called the Great Dying.
 Almost 90% of all life died while the environment underwent a dramatic transformation.
-In this article we look at causes and compare it with the biodiversity crisis we face today.
+In this article we look at what caused this mass extinction and compare it with the biodiversity crisis we face today.
 We also do a little experiment: putting humans in the Permian world.
-Was it like on Frank Herbert's Arrakis?
+Was it like on Frank Herbert's Arrakis, the desert planet in his story 'Dune'?

 The Great Dying refers to the biodiversity crisis at the end of the Permian (the geological period between ~300 and ~250 million years ago).
 90% of all life in the sea died, and 75% of life on land.
 Many insects perished, including the largest that ever existed, known as Meganeura.
-The world changed so dramatically that geologists there drew the line between the Paleozoic with its 'old' life (time of abundant marine life, trilobites, first vertebrates, fish, first terrestrial life, etc.) and the Mesozoic (time of dinosaurs, first mammals, etc.) eras.
+The world changed so dramatically that geologists there drew the line between the Paleozoic Era with its 'old' life (time of abundant marine life, trilobites, first vertebrates, fish, first terrestrial life, etc.) and the Mesozoic Era (time of dinosaurs, first mammals, etc.).
 The greatest changes were seen in the marine fauna.
-On the land, Glossopteris (a seed fern), was widespread during the Permian but became extinct at the end of that period (this plant was pivotal for nineteenth century scientists to hypothesize continental drift)
+On the land the seed fern Glossopteris was widespread during the Permian, but became extinct at the end of that period (this plant was pivotal for nineteenth century scientists to hypothesize continental drift)

-There is still debate about the causes of the extreme climate crisis at the end of the Permian, but the most widely accepted hypothesis is that of massive volcanic eruptions in Siberia, on a scale that humanity has not yet witnessed.
+There is still debate about the causes of the extreme climate crisis at the end of the Permian, but the most widely accepted hypothesis is that of massive volcanic eruptions in Siberia, on a scale that humanity has yet to witness.

 Reset button of life

-The Siberian Trapps are extensive basalt deposits, formed by a massive outpouring of lava during an event known as a large igneous province (LIP).
+The Siberian Trapps are a region of widespread basalt deposits, formed by a massive outpouring of lava during an event known as a large igneous province (LIP).
 The lava covered almost half of Siberia.
-The many lava flows consolidated in horizontal deposits forming staircase-like basalt traps.
-It was one of the largest volcanic events that ever happened.
+The lava flows consolidated in horizontal deposits form staircase-like basalt traps.
+The Siberian Trapps was one of the largest volcanic events that ever happened.
 The emissions of greenhouse gases and aerosols during such a LIP is tremendously high and has far-reaching effects on the climate, environment, and life.
-In comparison, Tonga, the volcano that recently erupted, spewed much aerosols but in the end had only a minimal effect on climate.
+In comparison, Tonga, the volcano that recently erupted, spewed much aerosols but in the end had a negligible effect on climate.

 No survival of the fittest

-Only few hardy species survived in the most protected ecological niches, and from that impoverished pool, all life that developed later, descends.
+Only few hardy species survived in the most protected ecological niches, and from that impoverished pool, all life that emerged afterwards, descends.

 Many people still believe that survival of the fittest is the main or only rule that commands evolution and survival, but Stephen Jay Gould suggested other ways of viewing life.
 Species survive due to contingency.
 Those who survive were just lucky enough to have a few random traits (maybe not even useful at times when life was good) that help them survive unexpected disasters.
-But there is no merit in that, and no way to prepare for it, or to evolve towards.
+But there is no merit in that, let alone a way to prepare for it, or to evolve towards.

-But why is pondering on evolution relevant when we think of the Great Dying?
+But why is pondering on evolution and survival relevant when we think of the Great Dying which happened 250 million years ago?
 Humans think they're the dominant species on Earth, but there's no way of predicting that we have what it takes to survive our own climate crisis.
 The only thing we can do, that other species can't, is learn from past mistakes and act.
+Or as Jane Goodall puts it, the only thing that distinguishes us from the animal world is our humanity, and our clever brains.
+Let's use them to safeguard our future on Earth as a new biodiversity crisis is already happening as we enter the Anthropocene.

 Inhospitable planet

 Even before the Siberian Trapps, life during Permian times was already extremely harsh.
-Due to plate tectonics, all continents had united into one big supercontinent: Pangaea, surrounded by one vast ocean, Panthalassa.
+Due to plate tectonics, all continents had united into one gargantuan supercontinent: Pangaea, surrounded by one vast ocean, Panthalassa.
 There were fewer islands or shallow sunlit seas.
 Therefore, marine life was suffering as there was less heterogeneity in marine habitats.
-Furthermore, the land had an inhospitable arid continental climate.
-It was dry and hot, with large temperature extremes, and at times it may have been about 60 degrees Celsius, maybe not unlike the Sinai desert today (picture in the title).
+Furthermore, the land already had an inhospitable arid continental climate, even before Siberia started to unleash lava.
+Most of Pangaea was dry and hot, with large temperature extremes, and at times it may have been about 60 degrees Celsius, maybe not unlike the Sinai desert today (picture in the title).

 Besides from the volcanism, there may have been other (partial) causes of the Great Dying, like a depleted ozone layer.
 Maybe there had been a supernova or gamma ray burst, and/or excessive emissions of hydrogen sulphide, formed by bacteria.
 All are detrimental to ozone.
 With less ozone, more UV-radiation reaches the earth's surface and damages life.

-In short, our planet was particularly inhospitable by the end of the Permian already before the Siberian LIP volcanoes started to erupt.
+In short, our planet was particularly inhospitable by the end of the Permian already before the Siberian LIP volcanism started.

 Methane emissions from China